Aphorica/json-processor/README.md

 of information.
 The file is read and traversal continues into the file (allowing nesting.)</dd>
 <dt>"!!" (anything following the bangs is ok)</dt>
-</dd>A comment.
+<dd>A comment.
 Comments are simply removed.
 The comment-prefix can be changed
-in the passed in options (see below.)</dd>
+in the passed-in options (see below.)</dd>
 </dt>

 This allows two things: